-Step 3: Asset Vulnerability Analysis
+Step 3: Vulnerability Calculation

 To obtain a vulnerability score for each asset, the exposure and sensitivity scores are summed, and then binned into four vulnerability ranking categories.
 The ranking categories are as follows: minimal vulnerability (assets with minimal exposure and not included in the sensitivity analysis), low vulnerability, moderate vulnerability, and high vulnerability.
 Specific scoring ranges for vulnerability can be found within the Excel results sheets.
-A subset of the assets from the completed vulnerability analysis will be chosen by the park for development of adaptation strategies (step 4).
+A subset of the assets from the completed vulnerability analysis will be chosen for development of adaptation strategies (step 4).